Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

 \subsubsection{Nonlinearly separable classes}

-We use the \textit{Nonlinear Classifier Neural CRN} (NLC-NCRN) circuit for modeling binary classification tasks with nonlinearly separable classes.
+We construct the \textit{Nonlinear Classifier Neural CRN} (NLC-NCRN) circuit for modeling binary classification tasks with nonlinearly separable classes.
 We construct this circuit using $f_\theta^{\mathrm{nlcls}}$ as the state dynamics function: At the end of the feedforward phase, the circuit's output approximates the output of a three-layer FFNN with the \textit{cube root} activation function in its hidden layer: $z_i(T) \rightarrow \sqrt[3]{(\theta \bs x)_i + \beta}$.
 We discuss the convergence properties and the gradient smoothness of $f_{\theta,\beta}^{\mathrm{nlcls}}$ in SI Text S7.
-While $f_{\theta,\beta}^{\mathrm{nlcls}}$ is a steady-state system, the efficiency of the NLC-NCRN circuit is independent of it reaching the steady-state within the duration $T$.
 Similar to the nonlinear regression task, this circuit is also ``augmented'' to incorporate the required nonlinearity.
 Here, we demonstrate the performance of this circuit on two nonlinear classification datasets: Rings2D and XOR2D.
-Additional details regarding these simulations are provided in SI Text S8.
+Additional details on these simulations are provided in SI Text S8.